Back to Frigate Guides

 Adjust keyframe and stream design

-Set practical keyframe interval and ensure live stream profile is optimized for low-latency preview rather than heavy record-quality output.
+Set practical keyframe interval and make sure live stream profile is optimized for low-latency preview rather than heavy record-quality output.
 Using the same high-bitrate stream for all purposes commonly causes slow starts and dropped live sessions.

 3